scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ##### AS Entry Signature {#sign}

 Each AS entry MUST be signed with the AS certificate's private key K<sub>i</sub>.
-The certificate MUST have a validity period that is longer than validity of the segment being verified.
+The certificate MUST have a validity period that is longer than the Hop Field absolute expiration time (described in [](#hopfield).
 The signature Sig<sub>i</sub> of an AS entry ASE<sub>i</sub> is computed over the AS entry's signed component.

 This is the input for the computation of the signature: